-- Dedicated IP servers – Some use cases require a dedicated IP address.
-These servers provide that dedicated address while still delivering the other benefits of a VPN.
-NordVPN made our list of the best VPNs for a dedicated IP address.
+- Dedicated IP servers – Some use cases require a dedicated or static IP address.
+These servers provide that static IP address while still delivering the other benefits of a VPN.
+NordVPN tops our list as the best VPN for a static IP address.

 Atlas VPN has a full feature set, with a few advanced features not normally found on other VPNs.
 But NordVPN does the same while piling on several specialized server types, and Threat Protection, which protects your devices even when you are not connected to a VPN server.

 Features winner: NordVPN